davidmerwin/D-Wave-Systems-Training-Projects/README.md

 - **Description**: D-Wave Inspector is a tool for visualizing problems submitted to, and answers received from, a D-Wave structured solver such as an Advantage™ quantum computer.

-## Projects and Studies during the Training
+## Projects and Studies during the Training:

 ### Project ID: cd24acdf-0a8f-44ae-a150-69ece39acec6